chris-townsend/project-one/README.md

         1. The user would already be comfortable with the website layout and can easily click the contact link from the homepage and at the bottom of the page is a google map.

         2. On the contact page there is a form which they can fill out, there is a "Submit" button to the bottom of the input field.
-This is located close to the field and can easily be distinguished.
-When you hover over the button some arrows appear to acknowedge you are about to submit the form.
+The submit button is interative when you hover over it, some arrows will appear to acknowedge you are about to submit the form.

 ### Further Testing
 #